prehensile/prehensile.github.io/cv/cv.md

 ### The Design Agency Years
 #### 2004 — 2008

 I started my London agency career in 2004, making Flash microsites and games.
-I learned the craft of creative software development during these years, and gained an education in agency-standard visual design.
-I joined [Preloaded](https://www.preloaded.com) in 2006, where I made [Launchball](https://preloaded.com/work/launchball/) — which racked up over 10 million plays and won a slew of awards, including Best in Show and Best Game at SXSWi 2008.
+This is where I learned both the craft of creative software development, and agency-standard visual design.
+I joined [Preloaded](https://www.preloaded.com) in 2006, where I made [Launchball](https://preloaded.com/work/launchball/) — which racked up over 10 million plays and won a slew of awards, including Best in Show at SXSWi 2008.

 ## Education
 ### BA (Hons) Media Production, University of Lincoln
 #### 2001 — 2004

 I was already a good coder by the time I left school, and didn't think I'd get much out of a Computer Science degree.
-I was enjoying making short films and videos, and made a bet that media production would be a useful skillset to go along with the programming I already knew.
+I was enjoying making short films and videos, and made a bet that media production would make a useful combination with the programming I already knew.

 The critical theory and production skills I learned at Lincoln have been consistently useful and evolving bits of my toolkit ever since.